insin/nwb/README.md

 ## Example Project

-[react-nwb-github-issues](https://github.com/insin/react-nwb-github-issues) shows development of a demo app from scratch using nwb.
+[react-nwb-github-issues](https://github.com/insin/react-nwb-github-issues) shows development of a React app from scratch using nwb.

 Selected commits of interest: